2023-OSS-Team12/FileBrowserGit/README.md

 The original project is here: [FileManager](https://github.com/Tristan296/FileManager)

 *****
+## Updated in v2.0
+- Git clone repository
+- Show the git history
+- Make a branch
+- Delete the branch
+- Rename the branch
+- Checkout the other branch
 ## Download
 ⚠ **Requirements**
 - OS : Windows
-- Storage : at least 40MB
+- Storage : at least 50MB

 📎**Download Link**